Joy-Anna Duggar Engaged: Who Chaperoned Austin Forsyth’s Proposal?

 — ET Canada (@ETCanada) March 3, 2017

 After Joy-Anna Duggar gets married and moves out of her mother and father’s house, the former 19 Kids and Counting star’s two chaperones will become the second and third oldest Duggar daughters left living at home.
-Johannah is just 11 years old and Jennifer is only nine years old, but they’re already taking on some of the workload that their adult sisters left behind after they got married.
+Johannah is just 11-years-old and Jennifer is only 9-years-old, but they’re already taking on some of the workload that their adult sisters left behind after they got married.
 According to a post on the Duggar family’s Facebook page, Johannah and Jennifer were recently tasked with making Greenberry Shakeology diet shakes for their family members.

 “Our healthy Greenberry cup buddies!
 Thank you Johannah & Jennifer!” the Facebook post read.